rackerlabs/technical-blog/_posts/2014-11-06-configure-keystone-apache.md

  Matt Dorn is a Cloud Technology Instructor with Rackspace focused on helping IT teams around the world build private clouds with OpenStack.
 You can find his blog at http://www.madorn.com/
 ---

-Keystone has the ability to leverage Apache as its front end.
-This configuration is becoming more popular with OpenStack deployments lately.
+Keystone and many current OpenStack API components run in an [Eventlet](http://eventlet.net/) based http server.
+Eventlet is designed to perform well in networked environments and handles everything in a single thread.

+The developers responsible for the Keystone project have recently recommended using Apache (with the mod_wsgi module) as a front-end rather than the traditional “Keystone” Eventlet-based process.

+By using Apache as the front-end for Keystone, one gains better performance due to Apache’s ability to do multithreading.
+One can also take advantage of the variety of http server modules currently available for Apache.
+One popular module, [Shibboleth](http://shibboleth.net), provides the ability to use one set of credentials to authenticate against multiple OpenStack clouds (more info [here](http://docs.openstack.org/developer/keystone/configure_federation.html)).

 Here is a straight forward guide on how to setup Keystone to utilize Apache in your existing OpenStack deployment.

 <!-- more -->